AlexanderSchneier/PyHazards/docs/_sources/implementation.rst.txt

 Implementation Guide
 ====================

-PyHazard is modular and registry-driven.
+PyHazards is modular and registry-driven.
 This guide shows how to add your own datasets, models, transforms, and metrics in line with the hazard-first architecture.

 Datasets
 --------